 In the event of a student violating the rules and regulations for riding a bus, the bus driver will conference with the student and contact the parent/guardian.
 The driver will also assign the student to the most appropriate seat as a means of maintaining order or providing a safe environment.
-Students who continue to violate the rules and regulations for riding a bus shall be referred to the principal, who will conference with the student and assign the appropriate consequences.
+Students who continue to violate the rules and regulations for riding a bus shall be referred to the principal, who will conference with the student and/or parent/guardian and assign the appropriate consequences according to the Student Code of Conduct Strategies, Interventions, and Administrative Responses.